ucm-it/hpc_docs/docs/hpcdocs/running-jobs/build_gpu_apps.md

 In following the line above, ensure to change the build location and install prefix to use your building and install location.
 ::

-8. Now we execute the cmake build line to build the header files:   `cmake --build kokkos_build/`
+8. Execute the cmake build line to build the header files:   `cmake --build kokkos_build/`

-9. Finally execute the install line to have these header files be installed into the `kokkos_build` and to be available in our install location (Example -  `~/.local/` ) folder via:   `cmake --install kokkos_build/`
+9. Execute the install line to have these header files be installed into the `kokkos_build` and to be available in our install location (Example -  `~/.local/` ) folder via:   `cmake --install kokkos_build/`

 If the build and installation were successful, `Kokkos` header files should be found in the installation location denoted in step one.